Own your home sooner with the right home loan

-At the time of writing, Australian lenders don't offer no deposit loans to borrowers unless you have a guarantor.
+At the time of writing, Australian lenders don't offer no deposit loans to borrowers unless you have a guarantor, which means you'll need a minimum deposit of 20% (many lenders will go as low as 5% if you pay lender's mortgage insurance).
 A guarantor is a close family member such as a parent who has guaranteed a part of their property to cover a portion of your home loan, usually your deposit.
 In these situations, you would be able to purchase a property without a deposit.
 Not every lender will offer these types of loans, but we've compared them and written a guide about how they work.

 Even if your lender goes bust, your loan can be purchased by another lender, meaning that you'll continue paying your loan off as usual.
 In general, home loan lenders, regardless of whether they're a bank, credit union or building society will have to abide by the same strict guidelines and laws.